 - IV.
 Duplication.
-Duplication of materials held in the law library's collection or other University Library units is avoided unless a need for duplication is determined by the Law Library Director.
+Duplication of materials held in the Law Library collection or other University Library units is avoided unless a need for duplication is determined by the Law Library Director.
 Duplication may occur with print and digital materials or due to the popularity or significance of the title or such other reason as determined by the Law Library Director.
-The law library collaborates with the University Libraries to develop and foster strategic partnerships to promote common goals of access to and preservation of legal information. - V. Language.
-The law library collects materials in English. - VI.
+The Law Library collaborates with the University Libraries to develop and foster strategic partnerships to promote common goals of access to and preservation of legal information. - V. Language.
+The Law Library collects materials in English. - VI.
 Format.
 Legal information is published in a variety of formats including digital, print, and microform.
-Choice of format is guided by the type of legal information, usability, long-term access, cost, and the benefits of ownership versus licensing.
-This policy acknowledges increasing reliance on access to digital sources of legal information and the requirement for a balanced collection reflecting the need for both historical and current materials.
+The choice of format is guided by the type of legal information, usability, long-tern access, cost, and the benefits of ownership versus licensing.
+This policy acknowledges increasing reliance on access to digital sources of legal information andthe requirement for a balanced collection reflecting the need for both historical and current materials.

-With the adoption of this policy, print format is the stated preference for monographs and digital format is the stated preference for serials subject to an analysis of the following: (1) availability of PDF (preferably PDF/A, or other subsequent digital formats meeting ISO standards) (2) availability of information from an established vendor or governmental entity with the capacity for preservation and a reputation for reliability, and (3) ability to acquire an ownership interest in digital information rather than a mere license to use information.
+With the adoption of this policy, print format is the stated preference for monographs and digital format is the stated preference for serials subject to an analysis of the following: (1) availability of PDF (preferably PDF/A, or other subsequent digital formats meeting ISO standards), (2) availability of information from an established vendor or governmental entity with the capacity for preservation and a reputation for reliability, and (3) ability to acquire an ownership interest in digital information rather than a mere license to use information.

-The law library may also consider a user's request for a specific format.
-The law library considers, in the following order, (1) the format preference assigned by this policy, (2) cost, (3) ease of access and use by the requesting user, (4) requesting user preference, and (5) access and use by other user groups.
+The Law Library may also consider a user's request for a specific format.
+The Law Library considers, in the following order, (1) the format preference assigned by this policy, (2) cost, (3) ease of access and use by the requesting user, (4) requesting user preference, and (5) access and use by other user groups.

-The law library purchases microforms only when required for preservation, space or availability.
+The Law Library purchases microforms only when required for preservation, space, or availability.
 Microforms are highly discouraged.
 Collection of CD-ROM, or other fixed, non-networked electronic storage devices is highly discouraged.